nsanghi/self-driving-car-capstone/README.md

 The traffic light detector employs this model, classifying images that are exposed by the `/vehicle/traffic_lights`.
-First the image is classified and the predicted state is determined.
+First the image is classified and the predicted state is determined by taking the `argmax` of the four resulting classification vectos.
+Inference speed is about 15ms per frame using a GTX 1060.
 If there is evidence of a traffic light in the frame, the nearest traffic light waypoint in front of the car is used as the waypoint.
 An alternative to this mechanism of identifying the waypoint is to use information about the car's pose and the camera to infer a point where the traffic light is using projection to the plane the car is on.
 This can then be used to identify the nearest waypoint without `a priori` knowledge of the traffic light waypoints.
-Both the traffic light state and the waypoint of the traffic light are then passed to the waypoint updated to apply logic to control the acceleration and braking of the car.
+Both the traffic light state and the waypoint of the traffic light are then passed to the waypoint updated to apply logic to control the acceleration and braking of the car, though only if the traffic light detected has been experienced `STATE_COUNT_THRESHOLD` times in a row, which prevents false positives.